Why choose a Special Education program at UAlbany?

 When students graduate from our program, they have more than special education certification.
 Our graduates have specialized knowledge in inclusion, literacy instruction or working with students with emotional and behavior disorders.
 This specialized knowledge distinguishes our graduates.

-We do research on effective instruction in reading, writing, and mathematics.
+We conduct research on effective instruction in reading, writing, and mathematics.
 We do research on best practices for students with learning, emotional and multiple disabilities.
 Our research is funded by nationally competitive grants, and published in the leading special education journals.
 We share this new knowledge in our methods courses.

 Financial Support for the Program